Queensland Greens: Queensland Young Greens

-The Queensland Young Greens are the youth wing of the Queensland Greens and is open to all members under the age of 31 across the state of Queensland.
+The Queensland Young Greens are the youth wing of the Queensland Greens and is open to all members under the age of 26 across the state of Queensland.
 The Young Greens' main focus is on election campaigning, skills training, policy development, and hosting a number of different social events.
 The youth wing maintains a grassroots approach in organising members.
 The youth wing also shares the same policies as the Queensland Greens based around the four guiding principles of non-violence, social justice, grass-roots democracy and ecological sustainability.

+In 2025, two Queensland Young Greens representatives were elected to the University of Queensland Union.
+The Queensland Young Greens run campus groups at the University of Queensland, Griffith University, Queensland University of Technology, and the University of Sunshine Coast.